cfclrk/markdown-xwidget/README.md

 the live-preview on or off.

-See the installation documentation above for an example of creating a keybinding for that command in `markdown-command-map`.
+See the installation documentation above for an example of creating a keybinding for that command in `markdown-mode-command-map`.

 ## Configuration